- Height: 0.66m ,

 A legendary Jedi Master, Obi-Wan Kenobi was a noble man and gifted in the ways of the Force.
 He trained Anakin Skywalker, served as a general in the Republic Army during the Clone Wars, and guided Luke Skywalker as a mentor.

-Home to Yoda during his final years, Dagobah was a swamp-covered planet -- a forgotten world where the wizened Jedi Master could escape the notice of Imperial forces.
+Home to Yoda during his final years, Dagobah was a swamp-covered planet strong with the Force -- a forgotten world where the wizened Jedi Master could escape the notice of Imperial forces.
 Characterized by its bog-like conditions and fetid wetlands, the murky and humid quagmire was undeveloped, with no signs of technology.
 Though it lacked civilization, the planet was teeming with life -- from its dense, jungle undergrowth to its diverse animal population.
 Home to a number of fairly common reptilian and amphibious creatures, Dagobah also boasted an indigenous population of much more massive -- and mysterious -- lifeforms.
+Surrounded by creatures generating the living Force, Yoda learned to connect with the deeper cosmic Force and waited for one who might bring about the return of the Jedi Order.

 A venerable if maverick Jedi Master, Qui-Gon Jinn was a student of the living Force.
 Qui-Gon lived for the moment, espousing a philosophy of "feel, don't think -- use your instincts."
 On Tatooine, Qui-Gon discovered a young slave boy named Anakin Skywalker who was strong in the Force.
 Sensing the boy's potential, Qui-Gon liberated Anakin from slavery.
 The Jedi Master presented Anakin to the Jedi Council, but they deemed the boy too old to begin training and dangerously full of fear and anger.
 They refused to allow Qui-Gon to train Anakin, but rescinded their decision to fulfill Qui-Gon's dying wish.